If you’re looking for a guest blogger, I’d love to get involved. Photography isn’t my only creative outlet… I absolutely love writing too.

 My contract with Walkhighlands kept me writing throughout this time, during my dad’s treatment and in the aftermath of his death.
 This was when I truly figured out who I am as a writer.
 I love communicating my passion for the landscapes of Scotland, and exploring connections and contrasts within different themes, including grief and mental well-being.

-Writing provided me with a release (and continues to do so), and it meant a lot to hear from readers that my articles connected with them.
+Writing provided me with a release (and continues to do so), and it meant a lot to hear from readers that my articles resonated with them.
 However, all good things come to an end and, due to a change in financial circumstances, Walkhighlands was forced to let go all of its writers in 2019.
 Running a new business (and grieving) is all-consuming and my own blog fell by the wayside.
 My writing was scaled back to the occasional magazine article and my own journal.
-However, without the demands of a monthly column, I now have time to work on my book!
+However, without the demands of a monthly column, I now have time to work on my book.

 Writing my life story

-This is a huge undertaking which will no doubt taking many years to complete.
+This is a huge undertaking which will no doubt take many years to complete.
 I can’t just smash out a few hundred words while dinner is cooking… I have to put aside time to settle into the right frame of mind and write without interruptions.
 Easier said than done!
 What’s the book about?
 Essentially it’s my life story and the story of my dad’s journey through cancer, set against the backdrop of the landscapes of Scotland.
 I hope it will be equally poignant and uplifting.
 Maybe, as time goes on, I’ll post a few excerpts on my blog.
 Watch this space.

 Magazines and guest blogging